Vol. 4, Issue 1, Part A (2019)

 How to cite this article:

-A Manzoor, I Maqbool, ZA Ganaie, I Afzal, HM Khan and B Zaffe.
+A Manzoor, I Maqbool, ZA Ganaie, I Afzal, HM Khan, B Zaffe.
 Mitigating winter vagaries in dairy animals: A review.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(1): 01-05.
+Int J Vet Sci Anim Husbandry 2019;4(1):01-05.